ruoyuwang1995nya/VoltCraft/README.md

     <p style='font-size:1.0rem; font-weight:none'>Figure 2.
 Ionic mean square displacment (MSD) of LPSCl solid electrolyte at 900 K.</p>
 </div>

-Note: this result may not properly converge, due to limited cell dimension and simulation time.
+*Note*: this is only for demonstration.
+The simulation time and cell dimension may not have fully converged.

-And by some data manipulation, the ionic conductivity is calculated to be XXXX
+You can find the calculated diffusion coefficient (valid in linear regime) at `confs/conf-1/msd_00/result.json`.
+By some easy data manipulation, you can calculate the ionic conductivity of Li^+ from the Nernst-Einstein relation.

 ## 4. User Guide
 Users are refered to [APEX](https://github.com/deepmodeling/APEX) user manual for an extensive explanation of the workflow structure.
 Currently [VoltCraft](https://github.com/ruoyuwang1995ucas/LAM-SSB) keeps all the functionalities of the original [APEX](https://github.com/deepmodeling/APEX).